 I recently received grant funding from USDA: “Laying the groundwork to breed for mutualisms: Tracking the long-term adaptation of nitrogen-fixing rhizobia to alfalfa in agricultural fields.”
 I will be hiring a postdoc to move that research forward.
 Official job posting link: Postdoctoral Scholar: Microbial Evolution in Agriculture

 I recently received grant funding from USDA: “Rhizobial cycling between diverse legumes in crop rotations: understanding the effects on soil and plant health.”
 I will be hiring a technician to move that research forward.
 Find the official job posting: Research Technologist: Plant and Microbial Interactions.

-I am always looking for curious, creative, dedicated, and interesting students to learn alongside.
-I can take students through several programs, including Plant Sciences, and the intercollege graduate program in Ecology, Plant Biology, and Bioinformatics & Genomics.
-We can discuss what might be the best option for you.
+While the lab has filled up fast, I am always up for speaking with curious, creative, dedicated, and interesting potential students.
+Students in my group can enter through several programs, including Plant Sciences, and the inter-college graduate programs in Ecology, Plant Biology, and Bioinformatics & Genomics.
+If you are not sure which one is right for you (and it can be very confusing), we can discuss what might be the best option for you.

-Grad students will be funded through a combination of TA- and RA-ships.
+Students are funded through a combination of TA- and RA-ships via a combination of PSU fellowships, my grant funds, and program/department support.
 There are also various ways to secure your own funding (e.g., NSF GRFP) that provide additional independence.
-If you intend to apply to the lab, I am happy to work with you on putting together those applications.
+If you intend to apply to the lab, I am happy to work with you on putting together those external funding applications.

 To start a conversation about grad school, please send me a ‘pre-application’ in the late summer/early fall of the year you plan to apply to Penn State.
 In the email, please explain your educational background, interest in the lab, and goals for graduate school.
 Please also attach your CV (info on putting together a CV).